-Tracy Evans, M.D., owner and medical director of Pacific Skin San Francisco, has extensive experience in performing laser therapy for patients who have been diagnosed with certain types of precancerous lesions.
+Tracy Evans, M.D., owner and medical director of Pacific Skin and Cosmetic Dermatology San Francisco, has extensive experience in performing laser therapy for patients who have been diagnosed with certain types of precancerous lesions.
 As a board-certified dermatologist and skin cancer specialist, Dr. Evans is dedicated to providing the most innovative and effective treatments for each type of skin cancer, as well as for precancers.
 Laser therapy, sometimes called laser surgery, is a noninvasive treatment primarily used to reduce or remove actinic keratoses (AKs).
 AK lesions, which are scaly or crusty spots that form on the skin due to overexposure to UV rays, are considered precancerous because they often develop into squamous cell carcinomas.
-At Pacific Skin San Francisco, Dr. Evans performs laser therapy treatments with a Fraxel laser, which is commonly associated with aesthetic treatments, such as laser skin resurfacing.
+At Pacific Skin and Cosmetic Dermatology San Francisco, Dr. Evans performs laser therapy treatments with a Fraxel laser, which is commonly associated with aesthetic treatments, such as laser skin resurfacing.
 This laser is a safe and effective way to precisely target the affected skin without harming any surrounding tissue.

 "Tracy Evans, MD makes time to answer all of your questions, takes your concerns very seriously, no matter how small they may seem to you.
 Her staff is excellent and very respectful."- R.A. / Google / Jun 21, 2019